We may earn commission from affiliate links →

 A popular and well-known ski resort is located close to the Italian and Austrian borders.
 Every March, more than 10 thousand spectators gather to see the best skiers compete in the Vitranc Cup, a world skiing event.

 A couple of kilometers away lies Zelenci springs, a breathtaking natural reserve where many rare animal and plant species call home.
 Planica is another attraction in this area worth visiting as it hosts an annual ski-jumping competition.

-Lake Bohinj represents a less crowded, but no less beautiful alternative to Lake Bled and it is Slovenia’s largest glacial lake.
-Despite swimming, visitors can engage in numerous other sports activities in the lake’s surroundings, including hiking, cycling, kayaking as well as skiing in the winter.
+Lake Bohinj represents a less crowded but no less beautiful alternative to Lake Bled, and it is Slovenia’s largest glacial lake.
+Despite swimming, visitors can engage in numerous other sports activities in the lake’s surroundings, including hiking, cycling, kayaking, and skiing in the winter.

 Savica Waterfall in the lake’s vicinity is considered the most famous Slovenian waterfall, which was also an inspiration for The Baptism on the Savica, an epic-lyric poem written by the greatest Slovenian poet, France Prešeren.

 Jezersko is an alpine valley with stunning views of the Kamnik-Savinja Alps.
 Mountaineers and hikers will feel most at home here since it is the starting point for various mountain hiking routes.
 Pasture Lake is an artificial heart-shaped lake that will definitely get you several likes on Instagram.